phetsims/vector-addition/doc/implementation-notes.md

   [EquationTypes](https://github.com/phetsims/vector-addition/blob/master/js/equations/model/EquationTypes.js).
 * Equation coefficients can be changed using spinners.
 * Vectors cannot be added to or removed from the graph.
-* Vectors cannot be rotated or scaled via direct maniipulation.
+* Vectors cannot be rotated or scaled via direct manipulation.
 They must be indirectly rotated/scaled using the spinners for base vectors and equations.